sumeetmathpati/cs-gate/_ds/tree/avl-tree.md

 ## Solution

-- We knoe that these trees may be unbalanced but **they are search trees.**
+- We know that these trees may be unbalanced but **they are search trees.**
 - To fix all the above problems we just have two intensions: **Make height balance keeping search tree maintained.**
 - We don't have to remember all the rotations, just do the following:
     - **Bring the median ternodem at top (root),**